iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 With a bit of effort, the two problems share the same global minima as we can easily map back and forth without altering the loss.

 #### Activation

+Consider a single ReLU neuron with no second layer (simply set $\alpha_1$ to zero in the example above)

 As noticed previously, the activation of data points plays a crucial role in the loss.
 Assuming that we only need a positive neuron, the considered loss is: